-In the patriarchal society of Scotland in the 1800s, education for young girls and women often centred on preparing them for domesticity and childrearing.
+In the patriarchal society of Scotland in the 1800s and early 1900s, education for young girls and women often centred on preparing them for domesticity and childrearing.
 But by the second half of the century, girls’ and women’s educational horizons had begun to expand.

 Any new educational opportunities were almost exclusively afforded to middle and upper-class women, however.
 Working-class girls could rarely afford to attend school, and often began working at a young age in order to support their families.